CompAndSave/hugo-decap-ti/content/posts/keys-to-developing-online-marketing-via-twitter.md

 tags: []
 ---

+## Building Brand Awareness and Engagement in Real Time

 Online marketing techniques continue to evolve.
 One of the more current tactics being employed today for online marketing and brand recognition is being used via [Twitter](https://twitter.com/tomatoinktoner).
 Using Twitter as a CRM (Customer Relationship Management) tool has been proven to be an effective way to interact with customers and potential customers.
 Because of Twitter's popularity it is also a very broad platform that allows companies to reach millions of people, if the CRM goals are established and performed correctly.

 ![source: yudiz](/blog/images/archive/2013/01/teitter-market-1600-banner-right-yudiz.png)